Planning weight & calories

 When your Current Weight changes, it affects your Weight Maintenance Calories and therefore, your Daily Food Calorie Budget and Calorie Budget.
 Update your Current Weight at least weekly in Plan section, so that MyNetDiary keeps these values updated.
 Keeping Current Weight updated is also very important during weight maintenance.
 It allows MyNetDiary to adjust your calories goals so that you gradually work back to your Target Weight if you happen to gain or lose a little weight.

-Tip: If you have Maximum membership and follow MyNetDiary’s recommended calories, then turn on AutoPilot in Plan section.
+Tip: If you have Premium membership and follow MyNetDiary's recommended calories, then turn on AutoPilot in Plan section.
 This will allow MyNetDiary to update your Daily Food Calorie Budget and Calorie Budget automatically when you enter a new Current Weight via Dashboard.
 Without AutoPilot feature turned on, be sure to enter your Current Weight via Plan section so that your calorie goals are updated when your Current Weight changes.

 If you are struggling to meet your weight loss goal, then consider moving your Target Date further out.
 This allows the Weekly Rate of weight loss to drop to a more practical level.